Bahramgithub/SentimentAnalysis/ReadMe.md

 ## Usage
 For executing the codes you need to store tweets in the format of example sample files in csv format and run training.py.
+All preprocessing functions are in processing folder within class processing.

 ##Evaluation
-Training was done over 1 million tweets chosen randomly from the provided file Test was done over 10010 tweets from held out set which was chosen randomly from the provided file Non of the tweets from the test set have not been used for training
+Training was done over 1 million tweets chosen randomly from the provided file Test was done over 10010 tweets from held out set which was chosen randomly from the provided file.
+None of the tweets from the test set have not been used for training
 Accuracy: 76% (number of correctly identified sentiments devided by total number of test samples)

 ## feedbacks and questions